Hosshii/rs9cc/README.md

 mini C compiler written in Rust.
 This is my hobby project.
 I use [compilerbook](https://www.sigbus.info/compilerbook) as a reference for this project.

-now this compiler can compile [chibicc(historical/old branch)](https://github.com/rui314/chibicc/tree/historical/old) by using [self.sh](https://github.com/rui314/chibicc/blob/historical/old/self.sh) (you have to add some function definition in the self.sh to compile)
+Now this compiler can compile [chibicc(historical/old branch)](https://github.com/rui314/chibicc/tree/historical/old) by using [self.sh](https://github.com/rui314/chibicc/blob/historical/old/self.sh) (you have to add some function definition in the self.sh to compile)

 ## Build compiler